 Calls in Arrears vs Calls in Advance

-Calls in arrears is the amount of money the shareholders need to pay and didn’t pay yet to meet their capital contribution obligations.
-Calls in advance is the money amount the shareholders of the company already paid in installments before it is due.
+Calls in arrears are the amount of money the shareholders need to pay and didn’t pay yet to meet their capital contribution obligations.
+Calls in advance are the money amount the shareholders of the company already paid in instalments before it is due.

 Comparison Table